tpayne/kubernetes-examples/YAML/ServiceMesh/README.md

     horizontalpodautoscaler.autoscaling/istio-ingressgateway   Deployment/istio-ingressgateway   4%/80%    1         5         1          89m
     horizontalpodautoscaler.autoscaling/istiod                 Deployment/istiod                 0%/80%    1         5         1          89m

+It will take a few minutes for the install process to complete.

 Logs of the install process can be accessed via the `logs` command as shown below...

     % kubectl logs -n istio-operator -l name=istio-operator -f